-How to get MagSafe on your 12-inch MacBook
+How to Get MagSafe on your New MacBook Pro

-The newest MacBook, saw Apple shift away from multiple ports to one single versatile Thunderbolt 3 (which uses USB-C ports).

-While some people have been mourning the loss of the connectivity ports, others have been wondering what they are going to do without MagSafe.
-The popular power source for the MacBook line has also been replaced by the Thunderbolt 3 technology.
+Apple's latest MacBooks and MacBook Pros don't have the MagSafe power cable that previous iterations did.
+That means that if your power cable gets tripped over and pulled, your laptop is probably going with it.

-If the lack of MagSafe is preventing you from purchasing a new MacBook, or you are having a hard time adjusting to life without MagSafe, we've found a great product that should put your mind at ease.
+If the lack of MagSafe is preventing you from purchasing a new MacBook Pro, or you're having a hard time adjusting to life without MagSafe, check out these adapters and breathe a sigh of relief.

 Griffin BreakSafe Magnetic USB-C power cable